Double knitting is a wonderful technique for double fabric.

-Learn how to read a double knitting chart with The Chilly Dog.
+Learn to read a double knitting chart with The Chilly Dog.

 How Do You Knit A Double Thickness?

 Enter double knitting!
-An excellent technique you can use to make double-thickness fabric.
-Doubly satisfying than regular knitting.
+An excellent technique to make double-thickness fabric.

 How Do You Double Knit A Blanket?

-Here’s a free pattern I found from Purl-Soho.
-It’s lovely, thick, and squishy!
+Here’s a free pattern from Purl-Soho.
+It’s thick and squishy!

 Is Double Knit Thicker?